katiestar99/ansible/docs/docsite/rst/reference_appendices/common_return_values.rst

 stdout_lines
 ````````````
-When `stdout` is returned, Ansible always provides a list of strings, each containing one item per line from the original output.
+When `stdout` is returned, Assible always provides a list of strings, each containing one item per line from the original output.

     .. code-block:: console